 Relationships Among People

 Traditional media, such as paintings, do not change in relation to the presence of viewers or their behavior.
-The artwork is based on a relationship with an individual viewer.
+The artwork remains as a fixed relationship vis-a-vis an individual viewer.
 For the majority of art up until now, the presence of other viewers tends to constitute a hindrance.
 If you happen to find yourself alone at an exhibition, you would consider yourself to be very lucky.

-When an artwork changes based on the presence or behavior of viewers, it causes the boundaries between artwork and viewer to become blurred.
+When an artwork changes based on the presence or behavior of a viewer, the boundaries between artwork and the viewer become blurred.
 In this case, the viewer becomes part of the artwork itself.
-Similarly, when the artwork changes due to the presence of others, those people also become part of the artwork.
-This changes the relationship between an artwork and an individual into the relationship between an artwork and a group of individuals.
+Similarly, when the artwork changes due to the presence of other viewers, those people also become part of the artwork.
+This causes the relationship between an artwork and an individual to expand into the relationship between an artwork and a group of individuals.
 Whether a viewer was present five minutes ago, or how the person next to you is behaving now, suddenly becomes important.

 Digital art has the ability to change the relationships among people who are present within the same space.
-If the interaction of other people with an artwork creates change that we feel is beautiful, then the presence of others can in itself become a positive element.
+Regardless of the intentions of the others to interfere or act upon the artwork, if the interaction of other people with an artwork creates change that we feel is beautiful, then the presence of others can in itself become a positive element.

 This applies not only to art.
 Even in modern cities, the presence of others might be considered uncomfortable.
-We cannot understand or control others, so their existence around us is something that is simply tolerated.
+We often cannot understand or control others, so their existence around us is something that is simply tolerated.
 This is because the city does not change based on your existence or that of others.
-If cities were to become more like digital artworks, the presence of other people could become a positive element .
-In this way, the search for new relationships between people may be able to go beyond art, potentially creating new relationships between cities and individuals, as well as new ways to bring peace among people.
+If cities were to become more like digital artworks, however, the presence of other people could become a positive element.
+In this way, the search for new relationships among people through digital art may go beyond art, potentially influencing society’s views on how cities should evolve.